giuliavigano/giuliavigano/README.md

   🙇🏽‍♀️​ About me:

   I'm a software developer from 42 Florence, an innovative programming school ➡️ [​👩🏽‍💻​](https://42firenze.it/).
-  I'm a huge fan of C but Python taught me how to relax 🧘🏽‍♀️​.
-When i'm not building projects you can find me surfing 🏄‍♀️​ , at the theater putting on the next play 🎭​ or planning and supporting this student association "Generatio PRS" 🙋🏽‍♀️​
+  I'm a huge fan of C/C++ but I appreciate the way I can express my creativity in Python🧘🏽‍♀️​.
+When i'm not building projects you can find me surfing 🏄‍♀️​ , at the theater putting on the next play 🎭​ or planning and supporting this student association [Generatio PRS](https://www.instagram.com/genprs/) 🙋🏽‍♀️​

   ✔️​ I’m currently working on